CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 So what we need to is:
 1. Repeat our initial foothold process by using CVE-2022-46169 to gain RCE and privesc via the `capsh` binary.
 2. Issue the appropriate permissions to the `bash` binary with the `chmod u+s /bin/bash` command.
-3. Clone CVE-2021-41091's PoC on our attack host and transfer the bash script (`exp.sh`) on the target using `marcus` account via the SSH.
-4. Execute `exp.sh` using the `marcus` user.
+3. Clone CVE-2021-41091's PoC on our attack host, transfer the bash script (`exp.sh`) on the target using `marcus` account via the SSH, and execute it using the `marcus` user.

 1. Repeat our foothold and gain root within the container: